 This disease is characterised by excessive bleeding.
 If you notice your Jug being cut and bleeding more than you’d expect it could be down to this disease.
 Typically, this isn’t a life threatening condition provided your Jug isn’t involved in any violent acts or overly rough play.
 If your Jug does have this condition then obedience training is vital so that you are always able to keep your Jug out of harm’s way.

 Yes, the condition that blights many of the UK’s population can affect dogs also, particularly Pugs and therefore your Jug may be at risk.
 Jugs are very food driven and sometimes they struggle to stop eating if there’s always food available.
 Obesity, however, is easily prevented and cured by plenty of exercise and a restricted diet.

 Jugs are meant carry a bit of extra weight so be careful not to confuse its normal state with obesity.
-Regular exercise and good food is an easy prevention.
+Regular exercise and good food (wet and dry) is an easy prevention.

 Jug Life Expectancy